How to Craft Your Career Pivot: Making Sense of an Unconventional Path

 During Interviews

-• Tell stories that demonstrate your transferable skills in action
+• Share specific stories that demonstrate transferable skills

 The Bottom Line: Your Story Is Already There

-If you're sitting on a resume that doesn't do justice to your unique journey, or if you're struggling to articulate why your unconventional path makes you the perfect candidate, you're not alone.
+If you’re sitting on a resume that doesn’t reflect your unique path — or if you’re struggling with how to position a career change — you’re not alone.

 Need help taking the next step?